Detection of Gravitational Wave modes in third generation detectors: Acknowledgments

 \section{Acknowledgments}

-For~ M.T., this research was funded by the Polish National Science Center Grant No. 2023/49/B/ST9/02777.
+The authors thank Dr. Kevin Kuns for providing technical data on the Cosmic Explorer project, and acknowledge Professor Yanbei Chen for pointing out the work done on the subject.
+For M.T., this research was funded by the Polish National Science Center Grant No. 2023/49/B/ST9/02777.
 M.T. thanks the National Institute for Space Research (INPE, Brazil) for their kind hospitality while this work was done.